jclouds/jclouds-site/documentation/quickstart/rackspace.markdown

 In addition to the create database instance example, by going through the clouddatabases example code, you will learn to create instances, databases, and database users as well as delete and modify them.
 You will also learn how to set up and access a database from the public internet over JDBC.
 You can find the examples documentation here: [Examples Documentation](https://github.com/jclouds/jclouds-examples/tree/master/rackspace)

-## <a id="autoscale"></a>Working with Rackspace Autoscale
+## <a id="autoscale"></a>Working with Cloud Auto Scale
 ### <a id="autoscale-intro"></a>Introduction

-[Rackspace Autoscale](http://www.rackspace.com/cloud/autoscale/) takes the work out of capacity planning, allowing Rackspace Cloud Monitoring alerts or scheduled events to create and delete servers.
-Through the use of webhooks, Autoscale can be integrated into countless deployment scenarios.
+[Cloud Auto Scale](http://www.rackspace.com/cloud/auto-scale/) takes the work out of capacity planning, allowing Rackspace Cloud Monitoring alerts or scheduled events to create and delete servers.
+Through the use of webhooks, Auto Scale can be integrated into countless deployment scenarios.
 Read the dev blog [here](http://developer.rackspace.com/blog/rackspace-autoscale-is-now-open-source.html).

 ### <a id="autoscale-apis"></a>APIs

-You can access Rackspace Autoscale with the jclouds rackspace-autoscale API by specifying the rackspace autoscale provider "rackspace-autoscale-us".
+You can access Cloud Auto Scale with the jclouds rackspace-autoscale API by specifying the Auto Scale provider "rackspace-autoscale-us".
 There is no -uk provider at this time.

-1. The Rackspace compatible API for Autoscale is org.apache.jclouds.labs.rackspace-autoscale.AutoscaleApi - All other APIs for working with Autoscale are accessible via the [AutoscaleApi](http://javadocs-labs-openstack.jclouds.cloudbees.net/org/jclouds/rackspace/autoscale/v1/AutoscaleApi.html).
+1. The Rackspace compatible API for Auto Scale is org.jclouds.rackspace.autoscale.v1.AutoscaleApi - All other APIs for working with Auto Scale are accessible via the [AutoscaleApi](http://javadocs-labs-openstack.jclouds.cloudbees.net/org/jclouds/rackspace/autoscale/v1/AutoscaleApi.html).
 1. You can find these APIs in the latest [Javadoc](http://javadocs-labs-openstack.jclouds.cloudbees.net/).

 ### <a id="autoscale-source"></a>The Source Code